 New Hope is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, New Hope is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in New Hope who work in healthcare (14.50%), architecture and engineering (13.80%), and sales jobs (12.03%).

-New Hope is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, New Hope does not have a public transit system used by locals to get to and from work.

 The per capita income in New Hope in 2022 was $28,201, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,804 for a family of four.
 However, New Hope contains both very wealthy and poor people as well.